 What is ergonomic furniture?

-Ergonomic furniture is designed specifically to provide comfort and support to those using it.
-They help to reduce the risk of numerous health issues such as arthritis, joint pain, musculoskeletal problems, and poor blood pressure, to name a few.
+Ergonomic furniture is designed to provide comfort and support.
+They can help to reduce the risk of numerous health issues, such as arthritis, joint pain, musculoskeletal problems, and poor blood pressure, to name a few.
 Here are some of the key features that can help you sit comfortably:

 - Adjustable heights - allows you to customise furniture to make it comfortable for you, maintaining the correct posture by keeping your back straight and legs at the correct angle, as well as reducing the risk of joint pain and stiffness.